RocketDerp/April14_2025/June19_2025/Social_media_free_time_insult_mock_thrill.md

 There is no censorship or arrests for standing up on social media and repeating:

 1. Neil Postman's 1985 book "Amusing Ourselves To Death"
-2. Peter Pomerantsev, "Nothing Is True and Everything Is Possible: The Surreal Heart of the New Russia" book fronm 2014
+2. Peter Pomerantsev, "Nothing Is True and Everything Is Possible: The Surreal Heart of the New Russia" book from 2014
 3. Peter Pomerantsev's articles
 4. What happened to QAnon messages?
 Are we in USA going to behave like QAnon wasn't all around during January 6, 2021 and act like it is only Fox News and Newsmax and Truth Social?
 QAnon was nothing but Internet messages, this is pure information warfare that people swallow.
 Neil Postman 1985 realized.